Attention Seeking Behavior of Dogs

 - Owner ignores unwanted behavior, say, stealing objects.

-- Owner continues to ignore the behavior.
+- The owner continues to ignore the behavior.

 - Dogs attention seeking behavior eventually peters out.

-If you give in intermittently, or succumb to your dogs charades after a lengthy period of trying to “tough it out,” you will actually reinforce the behavior even more firmly.
+If you give in intermittently or succumb to your dog’s charades after a lengthy period of trying to “tough it out,” you will actually reinforce the behavior even more firmly.
 The dog learns that if he keeps it up, attention will eventually come his way.
 This is the same principle that keeps gamblers riveted to “one arm bandit” slot machines.

 Treatment of Attention Seeking Behavior in Dogs

 Use of a “bridging stimulus” can help speed up successful treatment.
 A bridging stimulus is a neutral signal or cue that heralds a particular consequence.
-The actual stimulus could be the sound of a duck call or tuning fork, or the sound made by striking a key on a piano.
+The actual stimulus could be the sound of a duck call or tuning fork or the sound made by striking a key on a piano.
 The noisemaker is sounded at the time the dog is engaging in the unwanted behavior to signal that the owner is about to withdraw attention, perhaps even leave the room.
 You must follow through after issuing the cue.
-It must always signal immediate withdrawal of your attention or the dog will fail to make an association between its unwanted behavior and the inevitable consequence.
+It must always signal the immediate withdrawal of your attention or the dog will fail to make an association between its unwanted behavior and the inevitable consequence.